 Optimization tools and algorithms have transformed fields ranging from biology to finance, and they touch everyday lives through more efficient supply chains, better traffic management, and more secure power grids.
 New applications, particularly those stemming from machine learning and data science, are now challenging the field to solve larger and more complex problems on smaller devices in less time.
 The field is responding with innovative approaches leading to advances such as faster algorithms for maximum flow and near-real-time approximations, more efficient interior-point methods, and faster cutting-plane methods.
 Many of these breakthroughs bring together ideas from both continuous and discrete optimization.
 The DIMACS/Simons Collaboration on Bridging Continuous and Discrete Optimization aims to accelerate progress by stimulating collaboration across the many communities of optimization.

-The Collaboration kicks off with an intensive program in Bridging Continuous and Discrete Optimization at the Simons Institute during the fall of 2017.
+The Collaboration kicks off with an intensive program on Bridging Continuous and Discrete Optimization at the Simons Institute during the fall of 2017.
 This program is a “jumbo program” that is about twice the size of a typical program at the Simons Institute.
-The Simons program is immediately followed by the DIMACS Special Focus on Bridging Continuous and Discrete Optimization, beginning in January 2018 and continuing into 2020.
+The Simons program is immediately followed by the DIMACS Special Focus on Bridging Continuous and Discrete Optimization, beginning in January 2018 and continuing for multiple years.

 Beginning with a Boot Camp to introduce key themes, the Simons program brings together roughly 120 long-term participants (including students) in residence at the Simons Institute.
 The Simons program also includes workshops on: